Solatube Home Brochures Below

 Is there a way to turn off or "block out" a Solatube Daylighting System?

 Yes!
 The Solatube Daylight Dimmer (Patent 7,082,726) allows the natural lighting level of a room to be turned up or down on demand, providing unprecedented flexibility for tubular skylights in both residential and commercial applications.
 The Daylight Dimmer easily controls the amount of light desired in any room from the convenience of a switch.
 Available for Solatube 160 DS, Solatube 290 DS, Solatube 330/750 DS SolaMaster Series.
-The patented variable butterfly baffle controls light output, making it perfect for bedrooms, family rooms, offices, classroom, and conference rooms.
+The patented variable butterfly baffle controls the light output, making it perfect for bedrooms, family rooms, offices, classrooms, and conference rooms.

 Can Solatube Daylighting Systems be installed in a shower?